 All pre-approved courses listed in the Lower-Division Academic Course Guide Manual (ACGM) correspond to course designations of the Texas Common Course Numbering System (TCCNS).
 Each entry begins with a common course prefix and number.
 In some cases, there may be a list of courses.
 Beneath the course or list of courses, a brief description appears along with a line listing the 10-digit approval number for the course and information about maximum Student Contact Hours (SCH) per student, maximum Student Contact Hours per course, and maximum contact hours per course.
-St. Philip's College is in compliance with the Lower-Division Academic Course Guide Manual (ACGM), page 94:
+St. Philip's College is in compliance with the Lower-Division Academic Course Guide Manual (ACGM).
+The following is an excerpt from the Lower-Division Academic Course Guide Manual (ACGM), page 94: